canonical/crypto-config/README.md

 ### Inheritance and generation of runtime data

-It's possible to skip the configuration for some software when creating a
+It is possible to skip the configuration for some software when creating a
 profile: it will be inherited from the profile's parent through an inheritance mechanism.

 Packages install profile data under `/usr/share/crypto-config/profiles/`.

-After installation, a short and idempotent program resolves fills in the skipped data using based on the inheritance relationship.
+After installation, a short (and idempotent) program fills in the skipped data using based on the inheritance relationship.
 The result is then stored in `/var/lib/crypto-config/profiles` and is ready to be used by software.

 ### Making software read from `crypto-config` profiles